frequently asked questions

 Q: When are renewal dues payments due?

-On June 1, any member that is not renewed will automatically change to a lapsed status.
-(They’re not delinquent, but are lapsed if not renewed by the June 1 date according to the By-Laws; the process and technology is configured to support this. (the software terminolgy is Renewal Overdue) To insure access to the website and receipt of the magazine continues without interrruption, members should renew by June 1.)
+On May 1, any member that is not renewed will automatically change to a lapsed status.
+(They’re not delinquent, but are lapsed if not renewed by the June 1 date according to the By-Laws; the process and technology is configured to support this. (the software terminology is Renewal Overdue).
+To insure access to the website and receipt of the magazine continues without interruption, Clubs should renew their members by June 1.

-August 1 closes the renewal period and any members on-boarding after August 1st will be treated as new members requiring a completed membership form.
+August 1 closes the renewal period and any members not renewed by August 1st will be treated as new members.
+They will require a New Membership/Change Membership form be completed and submitted to FFGC headquarters.
 The definite (and appropriate) adherence to the By-Laws of a specific renewal period serves to (1) remain in compliance with the By-Laws, (2) bring renewal bookkeeping to a close, enabling the treasurer to submit an accurate count to National in a timely manner (3) encourage club/member reporting in a timely manner (4) provide accurate accounting for yearbook completion and (5) provide an accurate distribution list for FFGC publications.
-2017 Renewal Process

 Q: How do I pay my dues?

-Q: Our club has already begun summer break and our renewal period has ended (Aug1).
+Q: Our club has already begun summer break and the FFGC renewal period has ended (Aug1).
 What is the most convenient way for our club to report a late renewal?

 A: If a member has not renewed within the 6 month renewal period provided, the member is delinquent.
-The club will have to submit the individual as a new member as her/his record/profile will have been purged from the database on August 1.
+The club will have to submit the individual as a new member.
 If the entire club has not reported/renewed, contact headquarters.